10+ THINGS TO DO IN THE MORNING TO MESS UP YOUR WHOLE DAY

 Of your morning freshness (because who is really still fresh after hitting this sneaky robber 3 times), of the things you WANTED to do when you set your alarm in the first place, of the sleep you’d ACTUALLY be getting if you set your alarm to the time you really DO need to get out of bed.

-You need help?
+Do you need help?
 I got you: put your phone in another room.
 You’ll force yourself to get up to TURN the alarm OFF.
 It’ll be easier to actually stay up, trust me! ;)

 2. Start the day by opening up facebook as soon as you open your eyes